 Running Shoe Rotation: Rotate Your Shoes For Better Running

 If you’re an avid runner, there’s a good chance that your idea of a great birthday gift is yet another pair of running shoes.
-Should someone open your closet, a tower of retired running shoes might topple over, and several pairs of trainers probably line the doorway to leave your house.
+If someone opens your closet, a tower of retired running shoes might topple over, and several pairs of daily trainers will probably line the doorway to leave your house.

 You may even have a somewhat encyclopedic knowledge of running shoes, able to identify the brand and model with just a quick glance.

-Even if you’re not a gear-obsessed runner, and fall more in the camp of wearing your running shoes so long that they hardly hold up in one piece by the time you finally tie the laces for the last time, you will want to keep reading to learn all about rotating your running shoes and why having a running shoe rotation can be a good habit to adopt.
+Even if you’re not a gear-obsessed runner and prefer to wear your running shoes until the last possible mile, you will want to keep reading to learn why having a running shoe rotation can be a good habit and healthy for your feet.

 Different pairs of running shoes hanging from the wall.

-Having a running shoe rotation, or the practice of rotating your running shoes, involves having multiple pairs of running shoes to choose from when you go running.
+A running shoe rotation, or the practice of rotating your running shoes, involves having multiple pairs of running shoes to choose from when you run.

-Different running shoes are worn on different days, enabling you to cycle through your running shoe rotation from day to day.
+Different running shoes are worn on different days and even for different types of runs, enabling you to cycle through your running shoe rotation daily.

-For example, you might wear a cushioned neutral training shoe like the Hoka Clifton for your recovery run on Monday, a lightweight shoe like the Saucony Fastwitch for your speed workout on Tuesday, and then go back to your Hokas for your distance run on Wednesday.
+For example, you might wear a cushioned neutral training shoe like the Hoka Clifton for your recovery run on Monday, a lightweight shoe like the Saucony Fastwitch for your speed work or tempo run on Tuesday, and then go back to your Hokas for your distance run on Wednesday.

-Some runners have quite a few pairs of running shoes in their running shoe rotation, while others stick to just a couple pairs, depending on a variety of factors.
+Some runners have quite a few pairs of running shoes in their running shoe rotation, while others stick to just a couple of pairs, depending on various factors.

 Besides a convenient way to eliminate the often difficult decision of deciding between two or three different pairs of running shoes that you really want, there are several benefits to rotating your running shoes: